Awni00/relational-convolutions/rebuttals/icml/wwyA.md

 <!-- Finally, a minor comment about multi-dimensional inner product relations vs attention scores.
 Indeed, the MD-IPR layer bears a resemblance to the attention matrix of Transformers.
 A couple of clarifications are in order.
 This is not an "attention" matrix because it is not used in a "retrieval" operation (i.e., in a Transformer, attention computes a convex combination of objects in the sequence weighted by the attention scores).
 That is, in Transformers, the attention matrix is an intermediate step used to direct the flow of object-level features.
 In MD-IPR, the relation tensor is the *final output* of the MD-IPR layer and is used directly as a representation of the relations.
 Related to this, the relation tensor is not normalized via a softmax as in attention. -->

-## Computational Efficiency & Scalability
+## Computational Efficiency & Scalability (weakness 2)
 > The algorithm uses convolution network on top of the attention matrix, which is very slow.
 I assume the total complexity is at least O(n^3) (n is input number), cannot scale.

-As explained above, our architecture is not to "use [a] convolutional network on top of the attention matrix" and hence **the conclusion about computational complexity and scalability in the review is incorrect** (weakness 2).
-We discuss computational complexity at the end of Section 3.2 of the paper.
-The **computational complexity is in fact linear in $n$**, the number of objects in the input.
+As explained above, our architecture is not to "use [a] convolutional network on top of the attention matrix" and hence **the conclusion about computational complexity and scalability in weakness 2 of the review is factually incorrect**.
+The **computational complexity is in fact linear in $n$**, the number of objects in the input. **Section 3.2 (L215-242) in the paper discusses the computational complexity of each step in the relational convolution layer**.

-The overall computational complexity of one layer in a relational convolutional network scales *linearly* with the number of objects in the input. **Section 3.2 (L215-242) in the paper discusses the computational complexity of each step in the relational convolution layer**.
-In particular, the group attention operation (Eq 7) has complexity $O(n \cdot n_g \cdot s \cdot d)$, where $n$ is the number of objects in the input.
+To make the rebuttal self-contained, we will summarize the discussion on computational complexity in the paper.
+The group attention operation (Eq 7) has complexity $O(n \cdot n_g \cdot s \cdot d)$, where $n$ is the number of objects in the input.
 Computing the relation tensors for each group $\bar{R}[g]$ (Eq 8) has complexity $O(n_g \cdot s^2 \cdot d_r \cdot d_{\mathrm{proj}})$.
 Finally, the complexity of computing the relational convolution (Eq 9) is $O(n_g \cdot s^2 \cdot d_r \cdot n_f)$, where $n_f$ is the number of graphlet filters (also a hyperparameter).
 Note that *all of these operations can be computed in parallel independently* using well-optimized GPU operations.
-Moreover, note that the first operation (group attention) scales only linearly with input size, and the latter two scale only with the model size (i.e., hyperparameters) and not the size of the input.
+Moreover, the first operation (group attention) scales only linearly with input size, and the latter two scale only with the model size (i.e., hyperparameters) and not the size of the input.

 ----